PacificBiosciences/pbpipeline-helloworld-resources/README.md

 ### Tool Contracts

 Custom tasks can be defined using the PacBio Tool Contract interface.
-See [pbcommand](https://github.com/PacificBiosciences/pbcommand) repo for examples and the [pbcommand docs](http://pbcommand.readthedocs.io/)for more details.
+See [pbcommand](https://github.com/PacificBiosciences/pbcommand) repo for examples and the [pbcommand docs](http://pbcommand.readthedocs.io/) for more details.

 Examples tasks are provided in `bin`, specifically, `hello-registry.py`.
 This is an example of the `quick` interface to register several tasks using a subparser-esque model.